TRADE IN YOUR OLD POWER METER FOR A POWERPOD V5 AND GET A 25% REBATE!

 Requires USB charger, and ANT+™ speed or speed/cadence sensor, not included.

-Works with ANT+™ bike computers, most non-ANT+ bike computers, and bike computer apps installed on iOS/Android smartphones
+Works with ANT+™ bike computers, most non-ANT+ bike computers, and bike computer apps installed on iOS/Android smartphones, including the new Velocomp app for iOS/Android

 NOTE: International shipments may be subject to additional duty/VAT, collected locally and not included in the shipping charge.

-NOTE: PowerPod V4 may be incompatible with the following speed sensors, due to their low transmission strength:
+NOTE: PowerPod V5 may be incompatible with the following speed sensors, due to their low transmission strength:

 - Garmin GSC-10